What Are The Most Common Drug Offense Cases That You Handle?

 - Schedule V Controlled Dangerous Substances

-The law authorizes the Commissioner of the NJ Department of Health to determine when or if something is a controlled dangerous substance.
-The drugs listed in the aforementioned schedules already bear the label of “CDS”, however, the Commission may add to the list from time to time.
+The law authorizes the Commissioner of the New Jersey Department of Health to determine when or if something is a controlled dangerous substance.
+The drugs listed in the aforementioned schedules already bear the label of “CDS,” however, the commission may add to the list from time to time.
 In making the determination to add a substance, the commissioner is to consider:

-- The effect which the item has on the human body;
+- The effect that the item has on the human body

 What Is Considered Possession, Sale, Distribution And Intent To Distribute Unlawful Drugs?

-Possession includes individual possession, which can include several persons jointly possessing CDS or possession in a vehicle that you are in owner or driver of.
-Sale or distribution is considered to be a transaction for value of a CDS between 2 or more persons.
+Possession includes individual possession, which can include several persons jointly possessing CDS or possession in a vehicle that you are an owner or driver of.
+Sale or distribution is considered to be a transaction for the value of a CDS between two and more persons.
 Intent to distribute refers to possession of a quantity of drugs that creates the appearance that it is not for personal consumption.
 Also, individual bagging of drugs will create the impression that an individual possessed the drugs in order to distribute them.

-For more information on Drug Offenses In New Jersey, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (908) 210-9755 today.
+For more information on drug offenses in New Jersey, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling 908-643-7005 today.